Select Page

 Feature Canon Pro 2600 Epson P-Series (24") HP Z-Series (24")

 Ink system 12-colour LUCIA PRO II pigment; huge gamut and excellent shadow detail for fine-art and photo work.
-10-colour UltraChrome pigment on most models; very good, but usually a step behind in deep shadows and tricky hues.
-6–9 colour pigment sets depending on model; tuned more for CAD and graphics than gallery-grade output.
+10-colour UltraChrome pigment on most models; very good, but often a step behind in deep shadows.
+6–9 colour pigment sets; tuned more for CAD and graphics than gallery-grade output.

-Black ink switching Matte and photo black are always active.
-No switching, no flush cycles, no wasted ink.
+Black ink switching No switching.
+Matte and photo black always available.
 Older machines still switch between blacks, wasting ink and time.
-Newer units improve this but vary by model.
-Generally no switching penalty, but black depth and tonality don’t match the Pro 2600 for pure photographic work.
+No major switching penalty, but weaker photographic black depth.

 Primary focus Premium photo, fine art, exhibitions and limited editions.
-Photography and proofing environments already built around Epson workflows.
-CAD plans, posters and mixed graphics for in-house design teams.
+Photography and proofing workflows.
+CAD, posters and mixed graphics.

-Media handling Auto roll loading, skew correction and very stable tracking for long prints.
-Capable, but loading and alignment can be more hands-on on some models.
-CAD-friendly; excellent with plans and posters, less focused on heavy fine-art stocks.
+Media handling Auto roll loading, skew correction and stable tracking.
+Capable, but more manual on some models.
+Excellent for plans; less tuned for fine-art stocks.

 What This Means in Day-to-Day Use